MOZGIII/waymark/README.md

 24117
 ```

-The Python bridge automatically shells out to the helper unless you provide `CARABINER_SERVER_URL` or `CARABINER_SERVER_PORT`
+The Python bridge automatically shells out to the helper unless you provide `CARABINER_SERVER_URL`
+(`CARABINER_GRPC_ADDR` for direct sockets) overrides.
+Once the ports are known it opens a gRPC channel to the
-environment overrides.
-This keeps the development story lightweight without any maturin-built extensions.
+`WorkflowService`, keeping the development story lightweight and free of PyO3 wheels.